Nymphomaniac (film): Filming

 Principal photography occurred between 28 August–9 November 2012 in Cologne and Hilden, Germany, and in Ghent, Belgium.

 To produce scenes of simulated sex, von Trier used digital compositing to superimpose the genitals of pornographic film actors onto the bodies of the film's actors.
 Producer Louise Vesth explained during the Cannes Film Festival:

 We shot the actors pretending to have sex and then had the body doubles, who really did have sex, and in post we will digital impose the two.
 So above the waist it will be the star and the[sic] below the waist it will be the doubles.

 Gainsbourg and Martin further revealed that prosthetic vaginas and closed sets were used during filming.
 Martin stated that her acting experience for the film was enjoyable and, after explaining that the film's characters are a reflection of the director himself, referred to the process as an "honour."
 Martin also stated that shooting the sex scenes was a bit boring due to their technical nature.

-The film makes several references to the other films in the trilogy.
-For example, the scene showing Marcel approaching an open upper floor window references the similar sequence during the beginning of Antichrist and even uses the same background music from that aforementioned scene.
-Furthermore, Joe's monologue about loneliness is edited to shots of the universe from Melancholia.
-As a reference to von Trier's comments at the 2011 Cannes Film Festival, during a scene available in the director's cut only, "Joe says she could understand dictators such as Hitler.
-Seligman shakes his head in disbelief.
-After she showed sympathy for racists and pedophiles, it is quite obvious that she also has to sympathize with the biggest mass murderer in history."
-Joe has been referred to as a "proto-fascist heroine".